Marsupilami (band)

 Marsupilami were an English progressive rock band active in the early 1970s.
 Their name was taken from a famous Belgian comics character created by Belgian artist André Franquin.
 In 1969, the band toured with Deep Purple, and played at the opening of the Isle of Wight Festival when King Crimson withdrew.
 They released two albums, Marsupilami (1970) and Arena (1971), on Transatlantic Records.
-Thealbums were reissued on Cherry Red Records in 2007.
+The albums were reissued on Cherry Red Records in 2007.
 The band briefly reunited for gigs in 2011.